MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-machine-learning-server-enterprise.md

    + Windows instructions: [Installation steps](../install/machine-learning-server-windows-install.md) | [Offline steps](../install/machine-learning-server-windows-offline.md)
      For _SQL Server Machine Learning Services_, you must also manually install .NET Core 2.0 and add a registry key called 'H_KEY_LOCAL_MACHINE\SOFTWARE\R Server\Path' with a value of the parent path to the R\_SERVER or PYTHON\_SERVER folder (for example, C:\Program Files\Microsoft SQL Server\140).

-1. Launch a command line window or terminal with administrator privileges (Windows) or root/sudo privileges (Linux).

-1. In that window, use the CLI to configure a compute node.
+1. In a command line window or terminal launched with administrator (Windows) or root/sudo (Linux) privileges, run [CLI commands](configure-admin-cli-launch.md) to configure a compute node.
    ```
+   # Set up a compute node
-   az ml admin node setup --computenode
+   az ml admin node setup --computenode —admin-password <CHOOSE-A-PASSWORD> —confirm-password <CONFIRMED-PASSWORD>
+   # Check the node is now running
+   az ml admin node list
    ```

-1. When the script asks you if you want to upgrade, enter `y`.
-The node is automatically set up using the configuration you had for R Server 9.0 or 9.1.
+   You can always configure the server to authenticate against  [Active Directory (LDAP) or Azure Active Directory](../deployr/../operationalize/configure-admin-cli-local-password.md) later.

+   If you need help with CLI commands, run the command but add `--help` to the end.

 You can now **repeat these steps** for each compute node.